Five Desperate Women: Plot

 A violent inmate, whose face is not shown, escapes from a state mental facility.
 He makes his way to a private beach, drowns a man relaxing on the shore, and steals his work uniform.

 Five young women reunite, they are having their 5-year college reunion at an exclusive cottage on an isolated island that does not have phone contact with the mainland.
 Several of the women have personal issues.

 Meeker is the captain of the small boat that takes the women to the island.
 Wylie is the island's caretaker.
 They argue, both with the women around and in private.

 The next morning the island's dog is found dead.
 Later that day four of the women return from the beach to discover that the fifth has been strangled to death.
 They surmise it must be Meeker or Wylie who killed her.
-The women plan to get on the boat and sail off, or at least to use its radio to call for help, but as they approach the boat it explodes.
+The women plan to get on the boat and sail off, or at least use its radio to call for help, but as they approach the boat, it explodes.

 The four women lock the men out of the cottage and agree to not leave each other alone for the rest of the night.
-The men, when told (through the locked door) that one of the women has been killed, both say they have no knowledge of it.
-They tell the women a supply ship will be arriving in the morning, and leave them in the mansion.
+The men, are told (through the locked door) that one of the women has been killed, but both say they have no knowledge of it.
+They tell the women a supply boat will be arriving in the morning, and leave them in the cottage.
 The women discuss which of Meeker or Wylie they think is the murderer.